enemy100/automated-linkedin-posts/docs/04-github-actions.md

 - In your GitHub repo: Settings → Secrets and variables → Actions → "New repository secret"
 - Add at least:
   - `NOTION_API_TOKEN` – your Notion integration token
+  - `GROQ_API_KEY` – Groq API key (the extractor uses LLM to rewrite/condense content)
   - (Optional) any other API keys your extractor needs

+## How to get a Groq API key (free tier available)
+- Create an account at: https://console.groq.com
+- Go to API Keys → "Create API Key"
+- Copy the key (starts with `gsk_...`) and save it as `GROQ_API_KEY` in GitHub Secrets
+- Groq offers a free tier; limits may apply.
+See their pricing/usage page in the console

 ## Example workflow: `.github/workflows/extract-content.yml`
 ```yaml